 Although it has been legal in Canada for nearly two decades, the use of medical cannabis still remains a hot topic of discussion in the medical world.
 Despite this, many people have used cannabis to treat all kinds of health conditions, even more, serious ones like cancer.
-From our medical marijuana doctors in BC to Ontario, doctors are finding cannabis may be beneficial in treating various symptoms.
+Because of ongoing research and in-clinic results, physicians and researchers are finding cannabis may be beneficial in treating various symptoms.
+Apollo’s physicians have helped hundreds of patients with the management of cancer-related symptoms.

 One type of cancer that seems to be more vulnerable to cannabis is multiple myeloma, a cancer of the blood.